mit-kavli-institute/pdoflow/README.md

 fields for work parameters.
 The biggest draw back currently is the inability to pass ``NaN`` and ``inf`` values.

+While functions are executed, any return values are dropped and ignored.
+So these functions should be impure and have some non-volatile side-effect.

 # Security Implications
 This package runs arbitrary code passed from clients.
 Some mitigations have been made.
 For example, all posted parameters must be JSON